 7. Is this the only way to obtain monthly income from the NC 401(k) and NC Deferred Compensation (457) Plans?

-No. You can establish systematic withdrawals directly from the NC 401(k) or Deferred Compensation (457) Plan, as described on the Length of Payments page.
+No. You can establish systematic withdrawals directly from the NC 401(k) or Deferred Compensation (457) Plan, as described on the

 8. How much will it cost/what fees are associated with electing this benefit?